AbdurRKhalid/Design-Patterns/Behavioral/State/Readme.md

 Use State Design Pattern When:
 * One Objects behavior depends on its state and it is requirement that the behavior will change on runtime.
 * Operations have large, Multipart conditions, that depends upon the object's state.

+## Consequences
+1. It localize the state specific behavior and partations behavior for different states.
+2. It makes the transitions of state explicit.
+3. State Objects can be shared.